nodejs/node/doc/api/packages.md

   `import` or `export` statements or `import.meta`, with no explicit marker of how it should be interpreted.
-Explicit markers are `.mjs` or `.cjs` extensions, `package.json` `"type"` fields with either `"module"` or `"commonjs"` values, or `--input-type` or `--experimental-default-type` flags.
+Explicit markers are `.mjs` or `.cjs` extensions, `package.json` `"type"` fields with either `"module"` or `"commonjs"` values, or the `--input-type` flag.
 Dynamic `import()` expressions are supported in either CommonJS or ES modules and would not force a file to be treated as an ES module.
 See [Syntax detection][].

 Node.js will treat the following as [CommonJS][] when passed to `node` as the initial input, or when referenced by `import` statements or `import()`